 Italy's neighbours act to curb spread of coronavirus

-Swiss customs agents began examining Italian commuters' Swiss work permits on Monday and Austria readied spot health checks of people crossing its southern border to try to contain the coronavirus.
+Swiss customs officers began examining Italian commuters' Swiss work permits on Monday and Austria readied spot health checks of people crossing its southern border in an effort to contain the coronavirus.
 Italy, which is the worst-hit European nation, has imposed a virtual lockdown on the northern region of Lombardy and parts of neighbouring Veneto.

 In a new measure, the Swiss government required Italians who work in Switzerland to show papers proving they have a job before entering.
 The customs agency said it was using spot checks and "risk-based" border controls.
 But Italians will not be prevented from working in Switzerland, a decision that is important for the economy of the Italian-speaking southern canton of Ticino, where more than 70,000 Italian cross-border commuters hold work permits.